 Just like download speed, upload speed is measured in ‘Mbps’ (megabits per second), but it’s usually a lot slower.
 Having a working upload connection is just as important as a download one.
 But it historically hasn’t needed to be as fast, because upload tasks usually contain less data.

-If you need a better idea of what broadband speeds mean, head over to our guide to help you find the speed you need.
+If you need a better understanding of broadband speeds, our guide will help you find the speed you need.

 What is a good upload speed?